 - Prospective Trend.
-We trended the CY 2016 FFS BH base data to the midpoint of the July through December 2018 rating period.
-Trend assumptions were developed through a detailed review of historical BH service trends, and were applied separately to child and adult rate cells.
-In developing trend assumptions for BH services, we utilized FFS data with incurred dates through October 2017. - Managed Care Efficiencies.
+We trended the CY 2017 FFS BH base data to the CY 2019 rate period.
+Trend assumptions were developed through a review of historical BH service trends, and were applied separately to child and adult rate cells. - Managed Care Efficiencies.
 ODM provided us with information from the MCP provider agreements related to transition requirements associated with BH carve-in.
-This document indicates that the MCPs must "honor Medicaid FFS PAs for no less than 90 calendar days from the enrollment effective date".
-In addition, MCPs are required to follow FFS BH coverage policies, prior authorizations, and coverage of out-of-network providers for specified durations.
-As a result of these requirements, we have not applied any managed care efficiencies on BH carve-in expenditures. - Serious Mental Illness (SMI) Health Home.
-Effective July 1, 2018, ODM's existing SMI Health Home program will be sunset.
-We observed total expenditures of approximately \$31.2 million for this program in the CY 2016 FFS base data.
-Approximately 75% of these expenditures occurred in the North Central region, where we also observed materially lower utilization of Community Psychiatric Support and Treatment (CPST) services.
-We estimated the impact of increased CPST utilization associated with the removal of SMI Medical Home.
-In aggregate, this resulted in a reduction of total BH expenditures of approximately \$19.5 million. - Population Morbidity Changes.
+MCPs are required to follow FFS BH coverage policies, prior authorizations, and coverage of out-of-network providers for specified durations.
+As a result of these requirements, we have not applied managed care efficiencies on BH carve-in expenditures. - Serious Mental Illness (SMI) Health Home.
+Effective July 1, 2018, ODM's existing SMI Health Home program was sunset.
+We observed total expenditures of approximately \$28.7 million for this program in the CY 2017 FFS base data.
+Approximately 78% of these expenditures occurred in the North Central region, where we also observed materially lower utilization of Community Psychiatric Support and Treatment (CPST) services.
+We estimated the impact of increased CPST utilization associated with the removal of SMI Medical Home. - Population Morbidity Changes.
 We evaluated the impact of population morbidity changes as they related to BH services.
-This includes the population morbidity changes discussed in the Original certification, such as enrollment associated with the Bureau of Children with Medical Handicaps (BCMH), Breast and Cervical Cancer Project (BCCP), and Developmental Disabilities (DD) waiver populations.
-In addition, this includes the population morbidity changes discussed later in this document.
+This includes the population morbidity changes discussed later in this certification, such as enrollment associated with the Developmental Disabilities (DD) waiver populations.